Do Grandparents Have Rights In Custody Disputes?

 Once the custody action is resolved, grandparents may seek custody rights but only in relatively rare circumstances.
 In order for a grandparent to gain custody of a child, the child must be in danger due to neglect or abuse by the parents, or the parents must voluntarily give up their rights.

-Talk with an attorney at Ellis Family Law, PLLC, to gain valuable advice and representation regarding grandparents’ rights in North Carolina.
+Talk with an attorney at Ellis Family Law, to gain valuable advice and representation regarding grandparents’ rights in North Carolina.
 We handle child custody and visitation matters for clients in Durham, Chatham, Orange, Wake, Granville, Alamance and Person counties.

 Third-Party Custody Actions